Trauma and PTSD

 post traumatic stress

-Nigel Magowan is a Manchester based UKCP registered and accredited psychotherapist who integrates psychotherapy with CBT, EMDR, Somatic Experiencing, NLP and Mindfulness to help people suffering with trauma and PTSD.
+Nigel Magowan is a Manchester based UKCP registered and accredited psychotherapist who integrates psychotherapy with CBT, EMDR, Somatic Experiencing, NLP, Focusing and Mindfulness to help people suffering from trauma and PTSD.